scottengle/vendorize/README.md

 dependencies and rewrite your package's import statements.

-If you want to exclude some paths from being vendorized, specify the prefix with the `-ignore` flag.
+If you want to exclude some paths from being vendorized, specify the prefix with the `-i` flag.
 The flag can be given multiple times to ignore multiple prefixes.

 In the example above, we trust the github.com/kisielk import prefix and the honnef.co/go/importer